thehambeard/CinematicUnityExplorer-Owlcat/README.md

 You can click on the "Follow object" button on the panel and select the object you want the camera to follow or click on the "Follow object" button in the inspector screen for more granularity.
 This can be used as it is, but it's even more useful when playing with [camera paths](#camera-paths), as you can create a path for the camera to walk relative to the object

 By default the camera only follows the object's position, but you can also make it follow its rotation as if the camera was physically bound to the object by checking the "Follow Object Rotation" toggle.
 Should be useful for mimicking a car camera, a character POV, or creating motion blur.

+### Look At Object

+As a side note, you can also "look at" a specific object in the world to force the camera to look directly toward it no matter the camera movement.

 ### Game input block for Unity's legacy system
 Added game input block for Unity's legacy system.
 You can now block (or unblock) the game's input when using the freecam, as long as the game is using the Unity Legacy Input system.
 If the game uses a custom solution or the latest Unity system then this won't work.
 Implementing this for Unity's new system is in the backlog, so if you find a game using it (should say "Initialized new InputSystem support." on the logs) then please let me know so I can implement it using that game!